marioy47/blog-site/posts/webpack-wordpress-config/index.md

 If you want to know more about [Webpack](https://webpack.js.org/) and asset bundling, head over to the [documentation page](https://webpack.js.org/concepts/) and have a quick read.

 Now that I've convinced you that asses bundling is the way to go.
-Lets set up a wordpress project that uses **webpack** for asset bundling.
+Lets set up a WordPress project that uses **webpack** for asset bundling.

 ## Starting your project.